Effun-141/Effun-141.github.io/index.md

 # &#11088; Biography

 Hi &#128522;!
 I am a third-year postgradute student at School of Automation, Nanjing University of Science and Technology (NJUST, 211 project).
+Meanwhile, I am also a Research Assistant at The Chinese University of Hong Kong, ShenZhen, advised by Prof. [Junfeng Wu](https://lias-cuhksz.github.io/group/junfeng-wu) and Prof. [Ziyang Hong](https://sds.cuhk.edu.cn/teacher/1865).
 My major is Control Science and Engineering, and my research focuses on mobile robot localization and scene understanding.

 I received my Bachelor’s degree in Automation at Nanjing University of Science and Technology (NJUST) in June 2021, as a member of Robotics Innovation Lab (Auto-Robot).